Shangxpss/EnglishTutor/analyse/2023NationOne.md

 Terri Bolton is a dab hand when it comes to DIY (do-it-yourself). **Skilled at putting up shelves and piecing together furniture, she never pays someone else to do a job she can do herself.**

 She credits these skills to her late grandfather and builder Derek Lloyd.
 From the age of six, Terri, now 26,accompanied Derek to work during her school holidays. **A day’s work was rewarded with £ 5 in pocket money.** She says: “I’m sure I wasn’t much of a help to start with painting the rooms and putting down the flooring throughout the house.
-It took weeks and is was backbreaking work, but I know he was proud of my skills.”
+It took weeks and it was backbreaking work, but I know he was proud of my skills.”

 Terri, who now rents a house with friends in Wandsworth, South West London, **says DIY also saves her from losing any deposit when a tenancy (租期) comes to an end.** She adds: “I’ve moved house many times and I always like to personalise my room and put up pictures.
 So, **it’s been useful to know how to cover up holes and repaint a room to avoid any charges when I’ve moved out.”**